Battle of Lake George

 The Battle of Lake George was fought on 8 September 1755, in the north of the Province of New York.
 It was part of a campaign by the British to expel the French from North America, in the French and Indian War.

-On one side were 1,584 French, Canadian, and Abenaki troops under the command of the Baron de Dieskau.
-On the other side were 2,682 colonial troops under William Johnson and 250 Mohawks led by noted war chief Hendrick Theyanoguin.
+General Jean-Armand, and Baron Dieskau led a variety of regulars and irregulars.
+William Johnson led an army consisting solely of colonial irregulars and Iroquois warriors under Hendrick Theyanoguin.
 The battle consisted of three separate phases and ended in victory for the British and their allies.
-After the battle, Johnson decided to build Fort William Henry in order to consolidate his gains.
+Afterward, Johnson built Fort William Henry in order to consolidate his gains.